TaitoUnited/taito-cli/README.md

 * `ci-do`: CI/CD image for **Digital Ocean** (TODO).
 * `ci-all`: CI/CD image that includes tools for all cloud providers.

 > TIP: If your CI/CD pulls the whole Docker image on each build, optimize the image pull by setting up caching on your CI/CD, or by using your own Docker registry as a mirror.
-You can also create a custom Docker image, that includes only the tools that you actually need.
+You can also create a custom Docker image that includes only the tools you actually need.

+> TIP: Read [this](https://taitounited.github.io/taito-cli/docs/06-continuous-integration-and-delivery#cicd-without-taito-cli) if you cannot use Taito CLI on your CI/CD.

 Special purpose Docker images: